Knowledge Hub

 • An order for the delivery up or destruction of the infringing articles or products

-• An injunction, including an interim one if swift action is needed as well as an injunction to prevent further actions that amount to passing off)
+• An injunction to prevent further actions that amount to passing off

+If the cease and desist letter does not achieve the desired result, it may be necessary to think about pursuing legal proceedings.
 While most passing-off cases will go to the High Court, smaller claims could be handled by the Intellectual Property Enterprise Court at much less cost to the parties.
-The catch is that IPEC’s procedures are intentionally quick, to save money, and in a passing-off claim you might need more witnesses than IPEC is prepared to permit.

 What evidence do you need to bring a passing off claim?

-Passing-off cases are very fact-dependent.
+Passing-off cases are very fact-dependent and evidence heavy.
 The judge needs to know that your business has goodwill, and that the defendant’s misrepresentation has damaged that goodwill.
 Usually, the only way to convince the judge on either of these points is to produce witnesses who will explain how seeing the identifying feature in question made them think that they were dealing with you, and that the defendant’s misrepresentation led them to do business with them instead.
-Survey evidence, when it is allowed, is tightly controlled to avoid the questions putting answers into the respondents’ minds: hearing it from the horse’s mouth will be much more likely to persuade the judge.
+Survey evidence, when it is allowed, is tightly controlled to avoid the questions putting answers into the respondents’ minds: hearing it directly from the witness in their own words can be far more compelling.

 Can you make a passing off claim if the person or business is based in a different jurisdiction?